 The end of the commission does not mean that the Trump administration is done with the issue.

-by the Department of Homeland Security.
+Instead, the investigation will now be taken up by the Department of Homeland Security.
 That effort, which will likely be conducted out of the public eye, may end up being more consequential.
 But in New Hampshire, at least, Trump’s short-lived voter fraud commission made its mark, both in public opinion and in legislation that could affect future elections.